 - Signing up for the most basic internet service plan

-- Sharing a Netflix subscription with your family
+- Sharing a Netflix or Spotify subscription with your family

 - Buying a streaming media stick like Roku, Chromecast, or Amazon Fire